Imperal Docs

 ctx.log is async def and must be awaited.
 Standard logging calls are synchronous.
 Both are acceptable; standard logging is more common in production extensions.

-Every @chat.function invocation is recorded in the platform audit ledger with its action type, status, and timing.
-Latency hot-spots appear in the audit ledger automatically.
+Every @chat.function invocation is recorded in the platform audit trail with its action type, status, and timing.
+Latency hot-spots show up there automatically.
 You do not need to emit latency metrics manually.

 Platform dashboards